 These skills aren't just important to being able to buy groceries or pay bills, though.
 Money management is all part of very basic, practical math skills.
 Practicing these kinds of math skills can significantly boost learning ability.
 Hendren believes that some life skills should not be forgotten, and is looking to pass this bill to re-teach and integrate practical math back into the classroom.

-It's possible to drastically increase your own child's math ability by identifying one missing "micro-skill," and we'd love to help you discover it.
+Even without counting change, though, it's possible to drastically increase your own child's math ability by identifying one missing "micro-skill.
+The Learning Success System would love to help you discover it.